Report the defect

 Oxford City Council are responsible for the road network within the Oxford city boundary, therefore any claims in relation to incidents on these roads should be directed to them.

-Please note that Oxfordshire County Council are not responsible for the A34 or the M40 and do not inspect or maintain them or their slip roads.
-If you have suffered an incident on the A34 or the M40, you would need to contact Highways England.
+Oxfordshire County Council is not responsible for the A34 or the M40 and does not inspect or maintain them or their slip roads.
+If you have suffered an incident on the A34 or the M40, contact Highways England.

 Before you claim

 Please read the guidance below before you submit a claim.
 You are entitled to make a claim against the council, but be aware that there is no automatic right to compensation.

 The presence of a defect does not automatically make the council liable for any damages/injuries arising from it.
 Your claim will only be successful should there be evidence that the council has failed to meet our legal duty.